 Pausing momentarily, he adds, “Later, two of my sisters were widowed by car bombs.”

 The family has spent the past year in a claustrophobic one-room apartment in Beirut’s outskirts.
-Kitchen and living room by day, bedroom by night, the entire flat is a little bigger than the average western bathroom and opens into a covered car park.
+Kitchen and living room by day, bedroom by night, the entire flat is but a little bigger than the average western bathroom and opens into a covered car park.

 Lebanon hosts some 50,000 Iraqis while neighboring Syria and Jordan have around 1.5 million and 500,000, respectively, though these are high-end estimates used by the governments in Damascus and Amman and are disputed by refugee agencies who reckon on lower figures.

 Displacement in and from Iraq outranks Sudan and is second only to Afghanistan, based on the numbers of people involved.